cambridge-mlg/cifar-10s/cifar10s_data/README.md

 ## Repository Contents

 * `human_soft_label_data.json`: parsed soft label elicitation data for all annotators.
-* `raw_human_data.csv`: de-anonymized raw annotation information collected during crowdsourcing on [Prolific](https://app.prolific.co/).
+* * `raw_human_data.csv`: de-anonymized raw annotation information collected during crowdsourcing on [Prolific](https://app.prolific.co/).
 [Pavlovia](https://pavlovia.org/) was used as a backend.
 Details on column information are included below.
-* `soft_labels_redist_01.npy`: ..... redist 0.1
+* `cifar10s_t2clamp_redist10.json`: soft labels per individual annotator, and per example, of the `T2 Clamp` variety.
+Constructed with 10% redistribution.
+* `construct_labels.ipynb`: example script to construct soft labels from elicited information.
-* `label_construction_utils.py`: ....
+* `label_construction_utils.py`: helper functions to construct soft labels.
 * We will include a custom dataloader shortly.
-For the time being, we recommend...
+For the time being, we recommend reading in the ``CIFAR-10`` test set without shuffling, and swapping in our labels for the corresponding examples (i.e., the example index key in the `json` files).

 ## Constructing Soft Labels

-We recommend......
+As discussed in our [paper](https://arxiv.org/pdf/2207.00810.pdf), there are several forms of soft labels that can be constructed from our data (see Section 4.2 and Fig. 2).
+The label format that includes all information elicited from humans is: "Top 2, Clamp" (``T2 Clamp``).
+We recommend the use of this form of soft labels.

-Format of `human_soft_label_data.json` is a dictionary where:
+`T2 Clamp` labels for each annotator are included in `cifar10s_t2clamp_redist10.json`, which is a dictionary where:
 * Keys are the example/image indexes (based on the ordered [CIFAR-10 test set](https://www.cs.toronto.edu/~kriz/cifar.html)).
 * Values are annotators' processed soft label information for said example, in a list.
+* Individual annotators' soft labels are included as lists, which can then be converted to numpy arrays and/or Tensors.

+If you wish to apply the aggregation method used in the paper, you can take the mean of the labels per example.

+Note, as discussed in the paper, there is a free redistribution parameter (gamma) that determines how much mass should be spread over labels deemed possible, even if all mass has already been allocated.
+For instance, if an annotator allocates 80% probability to deer and 20% to horse, but doesn't select dog as impossible, this implies dog is also possible.
+How much mass should be allocated?
+We find in cross-validation that redist = 10% is best, so have used that here.
+If you would like to vary the redistribution amount, you may generate new labels with `construct_labels.ipynb`.

+If you wish to construct soft labels using a different label variety, you may run the `construct_labels.ipynb` script (see details in documentation).

-* An individual annotator's information itself is a dictionary, with keys: "Most Probable Class", "Most Probable Class Prob", "Second Most Probable Class", "Second Most Probable Class Prob", "Impossible Class(es)"
+Alternatively, we provide a lightly processed version of the data elicited so you may create soft labels of any variety.
+This can be found in `human_soft_label_data.json`.
+The format follows `cifar10s_t2clamp_redist10.json`, but now, individual annotator's information itself is a dictionary, with keys: "Most Probable Class", "Most Probable Class Prob", "Second Most Probable Class", "Second Most Probable Class Prob", "Impossible Class(es)".

 ## Raw Data Format

-The columns in our raw_data represent:
+The columns in our raw_data (`raw_human_data.csv`) represent:
 * subject: unique id randomly generated for a given annotator.
 * response: annotations provided for a given image (most prob class w/ prob, second prob class w/ optional prob, any impossible classes). note, the final page shown to each annotator was a debrief questionarre; for this page, you can see comments to the questions included below.
 * img_id: integer into the original CIFAR-10 ordered test set for the image show.